 Workplace environments that encourage balance

-Ben Tipney believes the key is creating work environments that encourage balance and create the space to enable better nutrition and also reduce stress.
+An equally important side of the equation is creating work environments that encourage balance and create the space to enable better nutrition and also reduce stress.
 In one EU wide study not only was lack of time was the most frequently mentioned reason for not following nutritional advice (24% of total EU sample), particularly amongst the young and well educated.

 But balance is also about not feeding obsession.
 Office environments where the fridge is full of the latest ultra-low GI, gluten/carb free superfood are, potentially, no more healthy than those occasionally besmirched by Krispy Kremes.